You may be interested in the:

 - Lifecycle UK

-- M's Cycle Hire - Cycle hire, accessories, training, events, repairs and servicing
+- M's Cycles (Shoreham-by-Sea) - Cycle sales, accessories, training, events, repairs and servicing

 - Re~Cycle - Bicycle Aid for Africa